watany-dev/closed-cline-on-aws/src/01/docs/adr/001-sagemaker-studio-in-private-vpc.md

-# SageMaker Studio in Private VPC
+# SageMaker Studio in Private VPC with NAT Gateway

 **Date:** 2025-03-19

 ## Status

-Accepted
+Accepted (Updated: 2025-03-19)

 ## Context

 We need to create a secure environment for data scientists to work with sensitive data using SageMaker Studio.
-The environment must not have direct internet access to prevent data exfiltration and reduce the attack surface.
-However, users still need to be able to access the SageMaker Studio environment.
+Initially, the environment was designed without direct internet access to prevent data exfiltration and reduce the attack surface.
+However, after further evaluation, it was determined that controlled internet access via NAT Gateway is necessary for certain workflows while maintaining security controls.

 ## Decision

 We have decided to implement the following architecture:

-1. Create a VPC with private subnets only (no public subnets)
+1. Create a VPC with both public and private subnets
-2. Do not configure NAT Gateways to ensure no internet access
+2. Configure a NAT Gateway to allow controlled outbound internet access
-3. Set up VPC endpoints for the following AWS services:
+3. Set up VPC endpoint for S3 (Gateway endpoint)
-   - SageMaker API
-   - SageMaker Runtime
-   - SageMaker Notebook
-   - S3
-   - CloudWatch Logs
-4. Configure a security group that restricts outbound traffic and only allows HTTPS traffic within the security group
+4. Configure a security group that allows outbound HTTPS traffic via NAT Gateway
 5. Create an IAM role with the necessary permissions for SageMaker Studio
 6. Configure SageMaker Studio Domain with `appNetworkAccessType: 'VpcOnly'` to restrict network access to the VPC